jaimii/LargeRaids/README.md

 ## Installation

 This fork now uses Paper's gradle build system.
 Run 'gradlew build' to generate the output JARs.
+If you wish to import this project into your IDE, import it as a gradle project after you've run the command.

 Even though the build now uses Paper, Spigot will still be supported.